When Can A Baby Sit In Bumbo Seat? Age, Risks & Alternatives

 There is limited research on whether seats, such as Bumbo seats, can help babies sit up.
 A study noted that babies younger than eight months could sit well without any problems when provided postural support, such as with a Bumbo seat (4).
 However, the study did not further explore if the seat could teach the baby to sit independently or expedite the achievement of the ability to sit independently.

-Most babies can usually sit independently, even on toddler chairs, between the ages of eight and eighteen months (5).
+When do babies sit up?”
+You may ask.
+Well, most babies can usually sit independently, even on toddler chairs, between the ages of eight and eighteen months (5).
 Therefore, it is best to wait for the baby to develop the innate motor skills to sit up by themselves.
 It is usually safer since the ability to sit independently indicates stronger muscles, which can be better at stabilizing the body and avoiding falls when seated.

 What Are The Precautions For Using A Bumbo Seat?